newaetech/ChipSHOUTER/README.md

 # ChipSHOUTER®
 ChipSHOUTER® - The Electromagnetic Fault Injection (EMFI) Platform By NewAE Technology Inc. This repo is used to hold the Python API, examples, and other useful information.
+Note some of these are held as submodules to allow you to grab specific content (such as the API documentation) without needing to be totally overwhelmed.

 ## Open-Source and Associated Tools